koverton/solace-monitoring-extension/README.md

 ```

 You will also need to obtain the AppDynamics `machine-agent.jar` and `appd-exts-commons.jar`
 appropriate to the version of your AppDynamics MachineAgent.
-You should get this from AppDynamics.
+You should get them from AppDynamics.

 ### Build and Deploy Steps